pvigier/pvigier.github.io-jekyll/_posts/2018-06-13-perlin-noise-numpy.md

     return np.sqrt(2)*((1-t[:,:,1])*n0 + t[:,:,1]*n1)
 ```

 If you are familiar with Perlin noise, nothing should surprise you.
-Otherwise, I can suggest you to read the first pages of this [article](http://staffwww.itn.liu.se/~stegu/simplexnoise/simplexnoise.pdf) which explain Perlin noise very well in my opinion.
+Otherwise, I can suggest you to read the first pages of this [article](http://staffwww.itn.liu.se/~stegu/simplexnoise/simplexnoise.pdf) which explains Perlin noise very well in my opinion.

 An example of what the function generates: